Battle of San Francisco: The battle

 At 1 pm, Sotomayor established his position.
-The Chilean army had now with 6,500 men and 34 cannons, thanks to Castro and Velázquez which joined in time and set between San Bartolo and Tres Clavos hills, behind the train station and the rail road in a way that could limit the access to Dolores from the plain.
+The Chilean army had now with 6,500 men and 34 cannons, thanks to Castro and Velázquez who joined in time and set between San Bartolo and Tres Clavos hills, behind the train station and the rail road in a way that could limit the access to Dolores from the plain.
 The Atacama and Coquimbo battalions reinforced the position at San Francisco.
 Buendía, notified of these reinforcements was eager to attack immediately.
 The soldiers prepared for battle but Suárez claimed for a delay, pointing out that the troops were exhausted and hungry.
 Buendía agreed and issued a countermand, making his men to return to previous positions.

 All this movement and agitation confused the Chileans, who couldn't decipher what was going on in the Allied army.
 Therefore, when Salvo saw an incoming scout mission sent earlier by Suárez, he thought it was an attack and fired a warning shot upon them.
 Some units from Cáceres and Suárez divisions rushed to aid their companions, believing that this was the battle signal; and assaulted Salvo’s position in disarray.
 Despite the officers efforts, the battle started.